CenterForOpenScience/discourse-osf-projects/README.md

 This plugin was designed to primarily encapsulate features that would be useful to anyone seeking to host a Discourse instance with many different sub-forums, so in general we try to avoid too many things that are OSF specific.

 We make a group for each project named with the project’s GUID, and have the group consist of all the contributors to that project.
 Groups already have a visibility setting we use to indicate public/private projects.
+The group also stores view_only keys for the project.

 Each topic has custom fields containing project_guid, parent_guids (which has the whole chain of “projects” (that is, projects or components) up to the top-most containing project) and a topic_guid as well.
 The topic_guid is the GUID of the entity that this topic is discussing, that is, the file GUID (topics are only created for files when the file is assigned a GUID), wiki GUID, or project/component GUID.